Best Bose headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bose headphones you can buy in 2022.

 These five-star beauties are laden with features but it's the impressive sound quality that makes them a cut above the rest.

 A breakaway from the QuietComfort range, the 700s are the beginning of a more premium series of Bose noise cancellers.
 Both the acoustics and digital signal processing have been redesigned.
 There is an eight-microphone system (six to cancel noise, two for voice pick-up) and you can adjust the level of noise-cancelling control by increments from 0-10.
 That's a serious level of control that most rivals can't match.

 Both the silencing effect and the call quality is impressive and definitely an improvement on the QuietComfort range.
 Voices are more intelligible when phoning and high levels of noise cancelling seem more subtle and less like listening in a vacuum.
 Even if you're not playing music, just activate the noise-cancelling to block out unwanted noise.

-Comfort and aesthetics are spot-on too and, sonically, the neutral-to-lean character makes for uncomplicated listening, although some may prefer the richness and depth of other headphones.
-Still, these are a great option.
+Comfort and aesthetics are spot-on too and, sonically, the neutral-to-lean character makes for uncomplicated listening, although some may prefer the musical richness and the class-leading Sony WH-1000XM4 but these are still a great option.

 Read the full review: Bose Noise Cancelling Headphones 700